- Installing Security Suite

 - Proceed to System > Permission > All Users.
 If the 2FA feature is enabled, there will be a new required field - 'Phone Number'.

 - Phone Numbers must be inputted for every user.
-If the user does not have a phone number assigned and his/her IP is not in the 'Allowed IP' List, he/she will not be able to log in as an admin.
+If the user does not have a phone number assigned and their IP is not in the 'Allowed IP' List, they will not be able to log in as an admin.

 After you enter a phone number in the particular fields and saved the changes, this phone number must be confirmed.
 You will get a text message with the verification code sent to the specified phone number.

 Once you have entered a verification code and saved the user, you will see a message that the phone number has been verified.

 For all users that setup that used their username and password upon login, they will receive a verification code on their mobile device in SMS or via the Twillio Authy application during Magento admin login.